 The mission of Ablaze Ministries is to implement the U.S. Bishops’ vision of comprehensive youth ministry, by engaging, nurturing, and empowering discipleship in young people, ministers and volunteers, as well as within families.

-When hired, missionaries meet with the Ablaze leadership team to review their previous theological formation.
-The missionary will then complete formation at the guidance of the leadership team and their Director of Youth Ministry.
+When hired, missionaries meet with the Ablaze leadership team and complete formation at the guidance of the leadership team and their Director of Youth Ministry.
 Ablaze Ministries’ theological formation meets the Diocese of Austin’s requirements for Catechist Level 1 Certification.
 Missionaries attend the St. John Bosco Conference by the Franciscan University at Steubenville as well as other professional youth ministry conferences and trainings when available.

-Ablaze is excited to partner with Everett Fritz and St. Andrew Missionaries to provide Ablaze missionaries with discipleship training throughout the ministry year.
-Discipleship is greatly needed in youth ministry today and Everett Fritz brings many years of experience in developing powerful discipleship programs.
+Ablaze is proud to partner with Everett Fritz and St. Andrew Missionaries to provide Ablaze missionaries with discipleship training throughout the ministry year.
 Everett Fritz is the founder and Executive Director of St. Andrew Missionaries.
-He authored the best selling book, Freedom: Battle Strategies for Conquering Temptation – a guide for young men trapped in the shackles of sexual sin.
+He authored the best selling book, Freedom: Battle Strategies for Conquering Temptation.
 Everett regularly speaks on the topics of discipleship, youth evangelization and chastity.
-Everett and his wife Katrina reside in Denver, Colorado with their children.